Cash flow. Pixabay Image.

 (click image to expand)

-As of 2Q 2023, GM’s free cash flow came in at $11 billion on a TTM basis, a record figure in the last several quarters, and was much higher than the figure a year ago.
+As of 4Q 2023, GM’s free cash flow came to $10 billion on a TTM basis, a record figure in the last several quarters, and much higher than the figure a year ago.

-Also, GM’s free cash flow looks immune to the COVID disruptions and any other adversity encountered subsequently.
+In short, GM’s free cash flow had been nearly immune to most disruptions, including the COVID-19 pandemic, and any other adversities encountered.

 Operating Cash Flow Margin